 - Arts and Design

-- Go to Insert --> WordArt --> Select the style you want your text to look like.
+- On the menu bar, go to Insert --> WordArt --> and select the style you want your text to look like.

 - Now edit the text according to your liking by filling it with the desired color.
-Go to Drawing Tools/Format --> Text Fill and fill the text with Gradient, Picture, Texture, or just a plain color.
+To do this go to Drawing Tools/Format --> Text Fill and fill the text with Gradient, Picture, Texture, or just a plain color.
 You can also change the Text Outline color and add some text effect.

 - Open your installed Gimp software.

-- Create a new canvass.
-Go to File --> New
+- We will be creating a new canvass.
+To do so, go to File --> New

-- Go back Powerpoint.
+- Now go back to your Powerpoint program.
 Copy your WordArt and paste it Gimp.
-You can click the WordArt and copy it using CTRL+C shortcut and paste it in Gimp using CTRL+V. You should now see your WordArt in your Gimp canvass.
+To do so, you can click the WordArt and copy it using CTRL+C shortcut and paste it in Gimp using CTRL+V. You should now see your WordArt in your Gimp canvass.

 - Now we have to make the WordArt editable by making it into a Layer in Gimp.
 On the Layers, Channels, Paths... window.
 Right click on the Pasted Layer and select New Layer.

 - You may resize the text.
 You can do this by right clicking on the Pasted Layer and select Scale.
 A new window will appear.
 Adjust the text art accordingly.

 Rate This Tutorial's Difficulty